Kbbryant55/Tier-List/README.md

 ## Summary

-This a video game tier list of that you can drag and drop to rank.
+This is a video game tier list that you can drag and drop to rank.
 This project uses TypeScript and Tailwind.

 ## How to Run